MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

 - External sharing must be enabled for your organization.
 - External sharing must be enabled for the site collection or OneDrive.
 - ADAL must not be enabled.
-- The site, library, or folder must be shared with the person outside the organization.
-If the folder is shared by the user, it must be through a link that requires sign-in.
+- The content must be shared with people outside the organization at the site, library, or folder level.
+If a folder is shared, it must be through a link that requires sign-in.

 This article gives an overview of the B2B Sync experience and describes these requirements in more detail.